digitale-kunst/website/src/content/af24/5_Deep_See/index.md

 ---

-1. OG, DK Klassenräume, Dome Lab
 ### Deep See'n light Listening
-### Performance, 28.06.2024, 14.30, und 29.06.2024, 14.30

-Deep See'n light Listening ist eine performative Kollaboration.
-Die Performer*innen arbeiten mit Pflanzen, Piezos und Bewegung.
-Wir zelebrieren das Rhizomatische mit einer spektrenübergreifenden Performance aus Klang, Bewegung und Licht.
-Kollaborativ, feierlich.
+## Location: Floor 1 at Postsparkasse/GCP - Department of Digitale Kunst / Dome-LAB

+### Performance
+28 June 2024, 14.30 <br/>
+29 June 2024, 14.30

+Deep See'n Light Listening is a performance collaboration.
+Performers are working with plants, piezos and movement.
+At Digitale Kunst we are celebrating entanglement with a cross spectrum performance of sound motion light.
+Collaborative, celebrative.

-Von Mel E. Logan mit Sara De Santis, Emanuel Andel und Studierenden
+Mel E. Logan with Sara De Santis, Emanuel Andel and the students of the Deep See'n Listening Seminar.

+Please be aware that this is a performance - so only happening at above mentioned times!